wmorgan/dcos-docs/1.8/usage/jobs/getting-started.md

 # DC/OS CLI

 You can create and manage jobs from the DC/OS CLI using `dcos job` commands.
-To see a full list of available commands, run `dcos job`.
+To see a full list of available commands, run `dcos job --help`.

 ## Add a Job